AndrewGarwood/464-Discrete-Optimization/README.md

 # Discrete-Optimization (Spring 2022)
 My solutions to assignments from Discrete Optimization course.
-I apologize in advance for parts that are difficult to interpret, and I aim to organize in the future.
+I apologize in advance for parts that are difficult to interpret, and I aim to organize and add proper context in the future.